 Distribution Network Maintenance Program (DNMP): This system keeps a record of all the maintenance work done or to be done.
 The statistics of work carried out in a period of time, can determine whether the maintenance work are becoming more frequent compared to earlier periods, and indicate the need for a massive change of some elements in the distribution system.
 The system allows the identification of planned maintenance work without need to be done.

 Network Inventory, Public Lighting and Other Services Program (NILOP): This module makes pole inventory database for the electric distribution network, improving the knowledge of the network and provision of purchase of components and materials.
-Additionally allows discriminate the supports being used by other utilities such as communication services, Cable Tv, lighting and advertising.
+Additionally allows discriminate the supports being used by other utilities such as communication services, Cable Tv, lighting and advertising signs.

 The PSCADA module, visualizes and operate the feeders Switches in line and from the MAP in CAD.
 Also it can read substation and feeder demands.
 There is Paper that can be downloaded that shows the Viewfinder software that link the remote measuring device with the PADEE Paper ViewfinderLoad V5 in pdf (211 kb)